<

 "This is an offensive team issue,'' he added.

-It's an issue, according to a source with knowledge of the Panthers' thinking, that in time will be resolved with more pieces and allowing Young back into the starting lineup -- maybe even this season.
+It's an issue, according to a source with knowledge of the Panthers' thinking, that in time will be resolved with more players and allowing Young back into the starting lineup -- maybe even this season.
 Much depends on how Dalton does while Young improves his skills and confidence.

 From Canales to teammates to Steve Young, they don't believe Bryce's size (5-foot 10, 204 pounds) was a factor.